Stenzel's Ricci-flat Kaehler metrics are not projectively induced: Introduction

-In this paper we are interested in studying the complete Ricci--flat K\"ahler metrics on the complexification of $\mathds C{\rm P}^n$ and $\mathds H{\rm P}^n$, denoted by $M_{II}^{2n}$ and $M^{4n}_{III}$, explicitly described in \cite{lee} by T.-C. Lee following M. B. Stenzel's proof of their existence in \cite{stenzel}.
-These metrics are of particular interest because their K\"ahler potentials are not rotation invariant (i.e. depending only on the modules of the variables) as those studied before.
-We prove the following theorem, where we give evidence of the above mentioned conjecture for $M_{II}^{2n}$ and $M^{4n}_{III}$: \begin{theor} The complete Ricci--flat K\"ahler metrics on ${\rm M}_{II}^{2n}$ and ${\rm M}_{III}^{4n}$ are not projectively induced for any $n\geq 1$. \end{theor}
+In this paper we are interested in studying the complete Ricci--flat K\"ahler metrics constructed by Stenzel on the cotangent bundle of a compact, rank one, globally symmetric space.
+These metrics arise in several constructions of Calabi--Yau manifolds (see e.g. \cite{doicu,spotti}) and a generalization to rank two symmetric spaces appeared recently in \cite{rank2}.
+An explicit K\"ahler potential for (almost) all Stenzel metrics, needed in the proof of our result, has been given by T.-C. Lee in \cite{lee}.
+In our context, these metrics are of particular interest because their K\"ahler potentials are not rotation invariant (i.e. depending only on the modules of the variables) as those studied before.
+Further, they are constructed over homogeneous manifolds, which are projectively induced when rescaled by a positive factor (see e.g. \cite[Ch.
+3]{book}).
+In this sense, it is emblematic the behaviour of Cartan--Hartogs domains, which are nonhomogeneous K\"ahler--Einstein manifolds with negative scalar curvature constructed over a bounded symmetric domain, that are projectively induced when rescaled by a large enough factor (see \cite{cartan}).
+Although, the Ricci--flat case appears to be less flexible, as for example Calabi's Ricci--flat K\"ahler metrics constructed over flag manifolds are not projectively induced even when rescaled \cite{tohoku}.

+We prove the following theorem, where we give evidence of the above mentioned conjecture for Stenzel's metrics constructed on the complexification of $\mathds C{\rm P}^n$ and $\mathds H{\rm P}^n$: \begin{theor} Stenzel's Ricci--flat complete K\"ahler metrics on the complexification of $\mathds C{\rm P}^n$ and $\mathds H{\rm P}^n$ are not projectively induced for any $n> 1$.
+The same result holds when the metrics are rescaled by a constant $0<c\leq 1$. \end{theor}

+The results are obtained by applying Calabi's criterion, which we describe in the next section.
+It is worth pointing out that the problem of verifying through Calabi's techniques that a metric $g$ is not projectively induced when rescaled by a positive constant $c$, becomes harder as $c$ grows.
+In Remark \ref{hardpart} we describe the general problem for the metric on the complexification of $\mathds C{\rm P}^n$, giving an idea of the computational complexity.

 The paper is organized as follows.
-In the next section we set the notations and summarize Calabi's criterion \cite{calabi} for K\"ahler immersions into the complex projective space, suitably simplified to be applied in our cases (see Proposition \ref{adaptedcriterion} below).
-The third and last section is devoted to a description of $M_{II}^{2n}$ and $M^{4n}_{III}$, and to proving our result.
+In the next section we set the notations and summarize Calabi's criterion \cite{calabi} for K\"ahler immersions into the complex projective space.
+The third and last section is devoted to a description of Stenzel's metrics on the complexification of $\mathds C{\rm P}^n$ and $\mathds H{\rm P}^n$, and to proving our result.